Ezooon/TimeLogger/README.md

 ```
 >#### Note:
->you can attach an image from the clipboard by writing "**clp"
+> you can attach an image from the clipboard by typing "**clp"
 > in the entry (only on console application)

 ## GUI Application